When you hear the phrase, “consumables procurement is costing you”, do unit costs, scale of economies and SKU consolidation come to mind?

 2. Checking Stock

-After the stock check, Laurie or Janet would have to write their numbers into a paper-based inventory system, for another staff member to review!
-This took at least 2 hours out of their week, that they could have been spending on direct care.
+After the stock check, Laurie or Janet would have to write their numbers into a paper-based inventory system, for another staff member to review.
+This took at least 2 hours of direct care time out of their week.

 3. Placing Orders